-Peeking in on Old Sweden
+Peeking In on Old Sweden

-Despite being only an hour away from Stockholm, I had never heard of Mariefred prior to my visit.
+Despite being only an hour from Stockholm, I had never heard of Mariefred prior to my visit.
 Home to Gripsholm Slott (Castle), originally built by the father of modern Sweden, Gustav Vasa, Mariefred makes you slow down and enjoy the inviting pastoral setting.
-I was surprised to find this town a better example of the march of Swedish history than anything in Stockholm.
+I was surprised to find this town a better example of the march of Swedish history than any in Stockholm.

 Gripsholms Värdshus Hotell & Konferens

 - Hours:Mon - Fri 12pm - 2pmMon - Sat 6pm - 9:30pm